 - Three charter middle/high schools programs focus their mission on advanced STEM/STEAM fields;

-- Two charter schools provide students a classical education and leadership model;
+- Three charter schools provide students a classical education and leadership model;

-- Two charter schools were developed to provide students with an arts & technology integrated curriculum;
+- Three charter schools were developed to provide students with an arts & technology integrated curriculum;

 - There is one “Virtual” charter school offering online education options to approximately 12,000 New Hampshire students that attend their traditional public school full-time but take one or more courses through VLACS.
 This virtual charter school serves as model for other states.